-They say that Gullfoss Waterfall is the A-List star and the crown jewel of the Golden Circle – after all, the Golden Circle was named after this waterfall (Gullfoss = Golden Waterfall).
-And when visiting, it’s so easy to see why.
+They say that Gullfoss Waterfall is the A-List star and the crown jewel of the Golden Circle.
+After all, this is how the Golden Circle got its name (Gullfoss = Golden Waterfall).
+And when visiting, it’s so easy to see why Gullfoss is so special.

 From every viewpoint available to you here, you will think or exclaim aloud the word: “Wow!”
 It’s really quite difficult to put into words just how incredible Gullfoss is, but I’ll do my best.